-Considering that workers possessing higher levels of skills are significantly more likely to be able to telework, and that around the world, women are outnumbering men in terms of participation in higher education and that they are more likely to have highly developed human skills, teleworking can offer new employment opportunities with the potential of having a greater positive impact on women.
-The 2017/2018 UNESCO's Global Education Monitoring Report affirms this that as women become more educated than men, it is all the more wasteful not to use their human capital and knowledge to improve the economy's output, productivity and knowledge base.
+Considering that workers who possess higher levels of skills are significantly more likely to be able to telework, and that women are outnumbering men in terms of participation in higher education and have highly developed human skills, teleworking can offer new employment opportunities with the potential of having a greater positive impact on women.57 The 2017/2018 UNESCO's Global Education Monitoring Report affirms that as women become more educated than men, it is all the more wasteful not to use their human capital and knowledge to improve the economy's output, productivity and knowledge base.58

-The positive impact on inclusion has been acknowledged by some jurisdictions and used a tool to foster employability of people with family responsibilities for example, in Uruguay's draft legislation teleworking is recognized as a necessary modality for the generation of employment and in particular for access to work of people with family responsibilities, people with disability or whom they depend on or those people caring for them.
+The positive impact on inclusion has been acknowledged by some jurisdictions and used as a tool to foster employability of people with family responsibilities.
+For example, in Uruguay's draft legislation, teleworking is recognized as a necessary modality for employment creation, particular for people with family responsibilities, disability or taking care of other people.59

-In this context, adequate policies and regulations can also serve leveraging telework to hire in the formal sector, workers that have not had access to the benefits of formality because of their limitations to work at the business premises.
-Flexible and adaptable regulation allowing business hiring more women teleworking without it representing an excessive charge or creating new regulation, will also result in more inclusion and empowerment of female workforce.
+In this context, adequate policies and regulations on telework can enable more people to access the formal sector, especially those who were not able to access to the benefits of formality due to their limitations to work at the business premises.
+Flexible and adaptable regulations allowing business to hire more women who can telework without requiring an excessive expense or creating new regulation, will also result in more inclusion and empowerment of female workforce.